 Number and Color Recognition

-It is important to continue to help children learn how to recognize different numbers by the dots on a dice or seeing a number and matching it to a specific color.
+It is important to continue to help children learn how to recognize numbers by the dots on a dice or seeing a number and matching it to a specific color.
 Children also start to recognize the spelling of a color the more they see it and use those colors.
 Play with a Purpose has helped make learning these things fun and easy with fall printables.
-The first allows children to roll dice and then give each turkey some feathers to match the number on the die or dice.
-Not only is the child recognizing the number, they are working on fine motor skills as they color and draw some turkey feathers.
-The other two provide children with a chance to color based on the numbers they roll on the dice.
-The best part is when these are complete, you now have artwork for the walls or classroom door.
+The Shake Your Tail Feathers printable allows children to roll dice and then give each turkey how ever many feathers match the number on the die or dice.
+Not only is the child recognizing the number, they are working on fine motor skills as they color and draw turkey feathers.
+The Color Corn by Number and Color-Copia by Number provide children with a chance to color based on the numbers they roll on the dice.
+The best part is when these are complete, you now have artwork for the walls or classroom door!